Code-Interfaces/.github/profile/README.md

 ## Project

-The primary focus of this course is to collaboratively develop a repository of new tools.
-Each student will lead a workshop on the tool they have developed.
-Throughout the semester, in conjunction with our discussions on readings, you will be tasked with creating prompts relevant to your project.
+The primary objective of this course is to collaboratively create a comprehensive repository of new tools or new ways of using existing tools.
+Each student will design and develop their own tool, followed by staging it within its intended context of use.
+Students are required to produce a video documentation of at least 5 minutes, showcasing their tool.
+This video should be seen as an opportunity to reinterpret your tool in a new medium; feel free to edit and approach it as if you are creating an entirely new video piece inspired by your tool.

+Throughout the semester, alongside our discussions on assigned readings, you will also be responsible for generating prompts that are relevant to your project.
+This will help guide your creative process and enhance the overall learning experience.

 ## Toolbox of Friction